 Yoshimura News Release

-CHINO, CA (March 6, 2012) – Yoshimura-backed teams dominated the podium at round nine of the AMA/FIM Supercross Series at the Edward Jones Dome in St. Louis, MO, on Saturday night.
-The Honda Racing teams, Yoshimura Suzuki team and Rockstar Energy Racing Suzuki team took full advantage of their Yoshimura products in order to dominate the competition in St. Louis.
+CHINO, CA (January 10, 2012) – Yoshimura-backed teams captured a podium and several top ten finishes at the first round of the 2012 AMA/FIM Supercross Championship Series at Anaheim, CA on Saturday.
+The Honda Racing teams, Rockstar Energy Racing Suzuki and Yoshimura Suzuki teams showed their dominance and the performance advantage of their Yoshimura products while taking on the competition in Anaheim.

-All the Yoshimura-backed teams are looking forward to their next event, the 10th round of the 2012 AMA/FIM Supercross Championship on Saturday, March 10th, at Daytona International Speedway in Daytona Beach, FL.
+All the Yoshimura-backed teams are looking forward to their next event, the second round of the 2012 AMA/FIM Supercross Championship on Saturday, January 14th, at Chase Field in Phoenix, AZ.

 About Yoshimura R&D of America: Yoshimura is “The Leader in Performance” and has been for more than 55 years.
 With unmatched skills, knowledge, and passion for racing, Yoshimura is on the forefront of the aftermarket exhaust industry.
 Yoshimura pipes are race bred and feature the same legendary performance, fit and quality that has been their trademark for more than five decades.
 To learn more about Yoshimura and view their wide variety of performance products, visit www.yoshimura-rd.com.

 Yoshimura products are designed, manufactured, intended, and sold for use on vehicles that are operated only on closed course racing circuits unless otherwise noted.
 Use of these products on public roads or lands is strictly prohibited and may be a violation of local, state, or federal laws.
 Products intended for use on vehicles operated on public roads or lands are clearly so indicated.